How Digital Marketing Is Transforming the Real Estate Industry

 Additionally, to grow your online presence, real estate businesses should also:

-- Optimize their websites for search engines by targeting high-ranking keywords, building quality backlinks, writing optimized meta titles, claiming a Google My Business listing, registering on online directories
+- Optimize their websites for search engines by targeting high-ranking keywords, building quality backlinks, writing optimized meta titles, claiming a Google My Business listing, registering on online directories.
+A good example of a high keyword would be tiny house Minnesota.

 - Produce quality blog content, such as industry-related and fresh articles, infographics, case studies